Mobile Commerce with SAP Commerce Cloud: Features, Performance, and PWA

 How Does Commerce Cloud Handle Mobile?

-Commerce Cloud’s mobile strategy operates across three layers:
+Commerce Cloud’s mobile strategy works across three layers:

-Layer 2: Progressive Web App (PWA).
-Add-to-home-screen, offline caching, push notifications, app-like navigation — without an app store.
+Layer 2 is Progressive Web App (PWA).
+Add-to-home-screen, offline caching, push notifications, app-like navigation.
+No app store needed.
+No approval process.
+No update cycles.
+It just works.

-Layer 3: Mobile-optimised APIs.
+Layer 3 is mobile-optimised APIs.
 OCC REST APIs return structured JSON.
 Responses can be tailored to reduce payload for mobile bandwidth.
+When you’re on a 3G connection in a Swiss mountain village (I’ve tested), this matters.

 Do You Need a Native Mobile App?

-For most commerce use cases, no. PWA covers offline browsing, push notifications, add-to-home-screen, and app-like navigation.
+For most commerce use cases, honestly no. PWA covers offline browsing, push notifications, add-to-home-screen, and app-like navigation.
+That’s enough for the vast majority of B2C and B2B scenarios.

-If you build native, Commerce Cloud’s OCC APIs serve it the same way they serve the web storefront.
+If you do go native, Commerce Cloud’s OCC APIs serve it the same way they serve the web storefront.
+Same backend, different frontend.
+Clean separation.

 What Mobile Performance Matters Most?